 Independent reviews of reports prepared by non certified consultants are no longer endorsed by EPA Tasmania to satisfy the purposes specified in the dot points above.
 All reports provided to satisfy these particular purposes must now be prepared by certified consultants.
 This independent review system was put in place in 2015 to provide local consultants with time to gain experience, receive advice from certified consultants and thus move towards becoming certified themselves.
 This system has now been in place for three years and we encourage all consultants working in the contaminated sites area to consider gaining certification.
 This new approach in no way limits the ability or appropriateness of site owners or Councils to seek independent reviews from a certified practitioner in order to guide their decision making.
 There will be a transition period to phase out such independent reviews; contact EPA Tasmania for details.
 Requirements in Notices remain as specified in that legal instrument.

 For other site contamination assessments such as:

-it is recommended that a SCP Australia certified practitioner or auditor is used.
-If you do not intend to use a certified practitioner or auditor, it is recommended that you refer to Schedule B9 of the National Environment Protection (Assessment of Site Contamination) Measure 1999 and Information Bulletin 114 - Guide to Engaging an ESA Consultant which provide guidance on engaging appropriate consultants to undertake the assessment of contaminated land and prepare assessment reports.
+it is recommended that a CEnvP(Site Contamination) with experience in this area of work is used.
+You should consider whether the assessment is likely to lead to notification of a contaminated site to the Director and thus a regulatory Notice would require use of a certified practitioner for further works.
+If you do not intend to use a certified practitioner, it is recommended that you refer to Schedule B9 of the National Environment Protection (Assessment of Site Contamination) Measure 1999 and Information Bulletin 114 - Guide to Engaging an ESA Consultant which provide guidance on engaging appropriate consultants to undertake the assessment of contaminated land and prepare assessment reports.